Top of page

 Honors Program

-The Department of Biology offers a Bachelor of Science degree with Honors that requires a research thesis in an area of biology.
-The program is designed to provide superior undergraduate students with opportunities to conduct original, high-caliber research in preparation for graduate school, professional training, or a position in an industrial or government research laboratory.
+This program is designed to provide superior undergraduate students with opportunities to conduct original, high-caliber research in preparation for graduate school, professional training, or a position in an industrial or government research laboratory.

 Application Process